Immigration to India

 To learn more about Indian People and Culture, please visit: theculturetrip.com

 Job offers in India

 There are job opportunities in India for foreigners.
-The cost of living is reasonable in India except for few metropolitan cities like Mumbai, Bangalore, Chennai & Kolkata.
-Still some areas in those cities may be cheaper to live.
-English is very widely spoken in India and used as communication languages especially in big private businesses and offices.
+The cost of living is reasonable in India except for a few metropolitan cities like Mumbai, Bangalore, Chennai & Kolkata.
+Still, some areas in those cities may be cheaper to live in.
+English is very widely spoken in India and used as a communication language, especially in big private businesses and offices.
 Even government documents as printed in local language and English simultaneously.
 Many expats and foreigners visit India as a tourist before they decide to look for jobs and live here.
-There are well paid jobs as well as average salaried jobs depending on your skills and job requirements.
+There are well-paid jobs as well as average salaried jobs depending on your skills and job requirements.
 There are opportunities for skilled jobs in the following sectors: